openSource4Brokers/ng-contentful/README.md

 # ng-contentful

+- [Use Contentful](https://be.contentful.com) as your prefered content supplier for all your projects

 ## Getting started for developers

 - [Install NodeJS](https://nodejs.org/).
 Hint: eventually install and use [nvm](https://medium.com/@Joachim8675309/installing-node-js-with-nvm-4dc469c977d9) for easy installing and/or switching between node versions